Words by Tristan Kennedy | Lead photo by Dan Medhurst

 “If you think about it, pretty much everything that made the twentieth century bearable was invented in a California garage.”

 – The Sellout, Paul Beatty

-“It’s right there at Sugarbowl,” says snowboard photographer Bud Fawcett, when I talk to him later.
-“It would’ve been to the right of that parking lot.
-But I would imagine it’s totally filled in this winter.”
+“It’s right there, to the right of that parking lot,” says snowboard photographer Bud Fawcett, when I talk to him later, “but I would imagine it’s totally filled in this winter.”
 He’s not wrong.
 California is experiencing record snowfalls, and as I stand in the Donner Pass carpark, all I can see is a sheer wall of snow.

-Somewhere underneath all that white stuff is the spot we’re looking for, the Donner quarterpipe.
-“It’s really just a ditch,” says Bud.
+Somewhere underneath all that white stuff, however is the spot we’re looking for: The Donner quarterpipe.
+“It’s really just a ditch,” explains Bud.
 But it’s a ditch with a lot of significance.
 It was here in the winter of 1986, that Bud shot a photo (perhaps the photo) of Terry Kidwell, the man known as the “father of freestyle” – a photo that would shape the future direction of the then fledgling sport of snowboarding.